dkomics/ilri-africa-cdc-training/bacteria-wgs/bacteria-wgs.md

     ```

 #### ***Quality assessment***
 [`FastQC`](https://www.youtube.com/watch?v=bz93ReOv87Y)  is a common tool for Illumina read quality checks.
 The basic statistics from this report include `total sequences`, `sequence length` and `%GC`.
 Another 10 measures of quality are also graphically represented.
-Your experimental design will be crirical in interpreting `FastQC` reports.
+Your experimental design will be critical in interpreting `FastQC` reports.
 This step is very important for the subsequent data processes, especially at initial optimisation steps.

 1. Change into the results ```fastqc``` directory